SamuelKao/Predicting-NYC-taxi-destination/README.md

 Rebecka Eldh: all-in-all-doer: writing the reports, coding, teamworker, communicator

 Chi-en (Samuel) Kao: some data preprocessing, training baseline model, tuning hyperparameter, communicator, teamwoker.

+Omar Akbari: Showed up for our initial meetings, did some research on the features we chose not to use and passanger count.